Summary

 Microsoft Customer Agreement (MCA)

-MCA is the agreement that underpins the Microsoft CSP program.
-Cloud Solution Provider program provides a way to license the cloud services you need in combination with the value-added services offered by your systems integrator, hosting partner, or reseller partner, with support, all through a single point of contact.
+The Cloud Solution Provider programme provides a way to license the cloud services you need in combination with the value-added services offered by your systems integrator, hosting partner, or reseller partner, with support, all through a single point of contact.

 MCA is a transactional Microsoft licensing agreement for organisations with one or more users/devices seeking to: